Last Updated on

 Snow Shoes And Cross Country Skis Are Winter Sports For All Ages

 For others, snow shoes and cross country skis are life saving survival tools for safely navigating a snowy environment, from Alaska, to the Yukon, to Siberia, the Himalayas and the Andes Mountains, and even science and military operations in places like Antarctica or even Greenland (which isn’t green, it’s covered in snow and glacial ice).As mentioned above, many Europeans were able to escape from the Nazis on skis and snow shoes.
 If you didn’t have a way to escape during winter, most likely you were trapped in your home by snow, and now a Nazi prisoner of war.
+That’s why prepping with the right cold weather survival gear is so important.

 Winter Prepping With Specific Winter Survival Gear